husnain-qadri/BreezeWire/README.md

 - Intuitive navigation between current weather and forecast views
 - Loading states and error handling for better user experience

+## 🔑 Environment Setup

+### Required API Keys
+1. **Google Maps API**: Enable Maps JavaScript API, Places API, and Geocoding API
+2. **Tomorrow.io API**: Sign up for weather data access
+3. **IPinfo API**: For IP-based location detection

+### MongoDB Configuration
+Ensure MongoDB is running locally or configure connection to MongoDB Atlas for cloud deployment.

 ## 🤝 Contributing

-This is a course assignment project.
-For educational purposes and portfolio demonstration.
+This project is open for contributions.
+Please ensure all changes maintain code quality and follow the established patterns.

 ## 📄 License

-This project is for educational purposes as part of a university course assignment.
+This project is for educational and portfolio demonstration purposes.

 ## 👨‍💻 Development Notes